sincerity21/Nilesoft-Shell_W10-Style/README.md

 # Nilesoft-Shell_W10-Style
 I was trying to find a Windows 10-styled theme online, but couldn't find any, so I vibe-coded my own.
 It's not perfect one-to-one, but it's close.
+Made with dark theme in mind, not sure how this'll fare for light mode.

 Vibe-coded using Gemini Pro.